marcpaterno/spack_retreat/plan-for-standard-builds.md

 6. Experiments may choose to build alternative builds of LArSoft.
    The SciSoft team will be available for consulting on such builds on a best-effort basis.

-# The use of the LArSoft and Experiment CI systems to verify LArSoft Releases
+# The use of the LArSoft and Experiment CI systems to verify LArSoft Pull Requests

 Changes to LArSoft code are made via PRs to the relevant repositories.
 PRs that pass a review and testing process are merged into the main body of code, where they can be tagged and used in a release.